top of page

 Woodlands Cottage, Woodfield Or Tullynisk, Birr, Co.
 Offaly

-Karen opted for one of the specials, the goats cheese salad on buckwheat with roasted veg, mixed leaves, alfalfa sprouts, cranberry and Balsamic.
-I’m very fussy when it comes to this dish: I don’t like when the rind is still left on the cheese or when it’s too cold and just sits on top of the salad.
-As you can probably tell from the pic, this one was pretty much perfect.
+What we had: an excellent goats cheese salad on buckwheat with roasted veg, mixed leaves, alfalfa sprouts, cranberry and Balsamic.
 All the ingredients worked really well together and the sourness of the cranberries was offset by the sweetness of the very good Balsamic.
 Divine.

-I’ve been a bit of a fallen vegetarian for the past few years and have been falling further as the years progress.
-However, as I had it on good authority (yep my sister again) that their sausage sambos are a work of art, I felt it would be remiss of me not to try one.
-She wasn’t wrong – that is one mean sandwich.
-Organic sausages with Dijon mustard, mayo, leaves and organic cheese which could only be described as divinity between slices of the most delectable sourdough bread.
+Worth nothing that they also make a mean sausage sandwich- organic sausages with Dijon mustard, mayo, leaves and organic cheese which could only be described as divinity between slices of the most delectable sourdough bread.
 It made me very happy.
-Aoife opted for a bacon version.
+Pal three opted for a bacon version.
 Cue equally happy face.
 Stuffed to the gills, we still managed to fit in dessert.

-Their coffee is very good and tasted even better accompanied by a slice of raspberry roulade.
+Their coffee is great too and tasted even better accompanied by a slice of raspberry roulade.
 The meringue was perfectly crunchy with just the right amount of cream and the raspberry was, excuse the pun, the icing on the cake.
 Thumbs up from me.
 The two girls opted for the apple pie and were given two quite enormous slices.
-I had a little sample and it was really good.
-The apples were just right: not too mushy but not too chunky either – just the way I like it.
 The bill for the three of us came to €57, which included coffees, teas, a homemade Kombucha and sparkling water.

 It’s a fab spot and the location is perfect.
 Chickens are roaming freely around the grounds and the building itself is so charming with flowers and fairy lights everywhere.
 The interior is very cool and modern with slate grey walls contrasting nicely with the brightly coloured units and minimalist light fixtures.
 Also, the staff are very friendly and smiley.
 If you find yourself in the vicinity of Birr, you have to check it out.

 A visit to Birr is not complete without a trip to the castle.
 As the castle itself is still occupied by 7th Earl of Rosse and his family, it is only open for guided tours during the mornings of the summer months.
-However, the grounds are simply incredible and there is loads to see and do, including one of the world's largest telescopes, a 500 year old oak tree, a science centre and Ireland's largest treehouse, to name but a few.
+However, the grounds are incredible and there is loads to see and do, including one of the world's largest telescopes, a 500 year old oak tree, a science centre and Ireland's largest treehouse, to name but a few.
 There are river walks and lake walks and you may be lucky enough to see an otter or a kingfisher.
-It's utterly fab and we are definitely coming back again in the summer.
+It's utterly fab and I have a longer write-up here about a return visit the following summer.

 The Telescope: